dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 ...
 ```

 The validator function in this case is placed above component class.
-It takes one parameter of type AbstractControl \(to allow either validation of a FormControl or a FormGroup\) and returns an Object with a boolean value for 'range' of true, if the checked input is not undefined AND not a number OR if it is less then 1 OR higher than 5 otherwise it returns null.
+It takes one parameter of type AbstractControl \(to allow either validation of a **FormControl** or a **FormGroup**\) and returns an **Object with a boolean value for 'range' of true.** **What means the the validation rule broke. **To do that it checks if the input

+* is not equals undefined AND not a number
+* OR if it is less then 1
+* OR higher than 5

+If one of these tests pass the validation rule broke and it returns the Object `{ 'range': true }`.
+Otherwise **it returns null if it is valid.**